karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

       ]
   },
 ```

-But also we need to exclude the test project from the ``.sln`` file, we can achieve it using a conditional check
+The template engine also needs to exclude the test project references from the ``.sln`` file.
+To do it we can use a conditional check.

 ```csharp
 #if (Tests)